axtux/fuzzer/README.md

 For this part, we have implemented 4 functions that always crash the Converter.
 The values chosen for these crashing have been found by testing multiple possibilities first.
 As for the previous fuzzer, we generate a new file at each function and do the same manipulations.

+# Release

 The output files given by the crashes are stored in the crash files folder.
-The files are numeroted from 0 to 3, each one correspond to the function called in the main of the file.
+The files are numbered from 0 to 3, each one correspond to the function called in the main of the file.
 Each one is well described by his documentation.